rachelesmee/website/foss4guk2022local/index.md

 - Show and tell (short & variable)

 The call for talks is [now open](https://forms.gle/HfBkq5LSrDpCfp4G9), and will close on Sun 18th Sept 2022.
 Please note you will be required which venue you would like to travel to to present your talk.
-Any general queries please contact the national chair, Nick Bearman or [osgeouk@gmail.com](mailto:osgeouk@gmail.com).
+Any general queries please contact the national chair, Nick Bearman or <span class="osgeoemail"></span>.
 Any venue specific query please contact the local venue chair, listed above.

 ## Schedule